-Electricity production and sales to the end beneficiaries, Serbian electricity power gen report January 2013, Greater Supply of water incited Hydro Power Plants12.
-February 2013. / News Serbia Energy
+Electricity production and sales to the end beneficiaries, Serbian electricity power gen report January 2013, Greater Supply of water incited Hydro Power Plants, News Serbia Energy

 In the first half of January, run of river Power Stations have produces 36 percent more than planned, primarily due to increased supply of water of the Danube. – The sale to the end beneficiaries is less than planned, because the days were warmer than average.